sendistephen/sendistephen/README.md

 # Hi 👋, I’m Stephen Ssendikadiwa
-✨ Senior Frontend Developer with expertise in modern web technologies.
+✨ Software Enginner with expertise in modern web technologies.
 I create high-performance applications that are scalable and maintainable.

-✨ Targeting UI, frontend specific roles.
+✨ Targeting backend, frontend specific roles.

 **Technologies I work with:**